ILikeAI/AlwaysReddy/README.md

 - Clear the assistants memory with `Ctrl + Alt + W`.
 - Cancel recording or TTS with `Ctrl + Alt + E`

+Get AlwaysReddy to output to your clipboard:
+- Just ask it to!
+It is prompted to know how to save text to the clipboard instead of speaking it aloud.

 **Please let me know if you think of better hotkey defaults!**

 All hotkeys can be edited in config.py